sta-212-f19/website/content/policies.md

 ### Course components:

-#### Teams

-To construct functional and diverse teams, you will be asked to complete a short survey to gauge your previous exposure to statistical and programming topics.
-After completing the survey, you will be assigned to teams of 3-4 students - these teams will stay consistent throughout the semester.
-You will work in these teams during class, on application exercises, and on labs.

 #### Application exercises

 These will usually start in class and can be assigned to be finished by the next class meeting.
-They will generally be shorter than your homework assignments, and they will be completed in teams.

 #### Homework

-Beyond the in class activities, you will be assigned homework throughout the semester.
-These assignments will be completed individually.
+Problem sets from the textbook will be assigned periodically, potentially along with additional questions.
+You are welcome to work on these with other members of this class.
+If you do so, please acknowledge your collaborator(s) at the top of your assignment, for example: "Collaborators: Gertrude Cox, Florence Nightingale David".
+Failure to acknowledge collaborators will result in a grade of 0.
+You **may not** copy answers **directly** from another student.
+If you copy someone else's work, both parties will receive a grade of 0.

 Homework with the lowest score for each student will be dropped.

 #### Labs

 The objective of the labs is to give you hands on experience with data analysis using modern statistical software.
 The labs will also provide you with tools that you will need to complete the project successfully.

-All team members are expected to contribute equally to the completion of each assignment and you will be asked to evaluate your team members after a few assignments are due.

-Students are expected to make use of their team's GitHub repository on the course's GitHub page as their central collaborative platform.
-Commits to this repository will be used as a metric of each team member's relative contribution for each lab.

 The lab with the lowest score for each student will be dropped.